 - encourage and share innovation in HMC schools and more widely;

 - promote the discussion of national and international educational issues; and

 - influence policy and public opinion with regard to the independent sector.

 Our purpose is to give members personal and professional support and an opportunity to meet together in geographical divisions and at the Annual Conference to encourage and share innovation and discuss matters of common interest.
 The Conference has met annually since 1869.

-HMC works closely with the other seven associations of independent schools: the four Heads' associations (GSA, SOH, ISA and IAPS); the Bursars' Association (ISBA); the Association of Governing Bodies of Independent Schools (AGBIS) and the Council of British Independent Schools (COBIS).
-Together, these associations make up the Independent Schools Council (ISC) which collectively represents some 1,200 schools and over 500,000 pupils.
+HMC works closely with the other seven associations of top independent schools: the four Heads' associations (GSA, SOH, ISA and IAPS); the Bursars' Association (ISBA); the Association of Governing Bodies of Independent Schools (AGBIS) and the Council of British Independent Schools (COBIS).
+Together, these associations make up the Independent Schools Council (ISC).

 HMC is committed to the idea of education as an engine for social mobility which is why our schools work hard to forge partnerships with maintained schools and their local communities and this is done in a variety of ways best suited to local needs.
 Please click here to find out more.

 * in the UK and Ireland